zryska/Edge-Data-Store-Docs/Beta2/SDS/Writing_Data_API.md

 The stream identifier

 ``string selectExpression``
-Comma-separated list of strings that indicates the event fields that will be changed in stream events
+Comma-separated list of strings that indicates the event fields to be changed in stream events

 **Request Body**
 A serialized collection of one or more patch property events